Richard Whatcoat: Travels to America

 Methodism was originally conceived as a society within the Church of England, not a separate denomination.
-During the War of Independence the Church of England in the United States collapsed as most of the clergy left.
+During the War of Independence the Church of England in the United States collapsed, and most of the clergy left.
 This denied Methodist societies access to the sacraments of baptism and holy communion.
-In 1784 John Wesley remedied the situation by himself ordaining Francis Asbury in absentia and Thomas Coke, appointing them joint superintendents of the work in the new United States.
-Coke, Thomas Vasey and Whatcoat, who had been appointed a deacon, set out to America to consecrate Asbury at Baltimore on Christmas Day of that year Three years later Coke and Asbury assumed the title "Bishop", which did not please John Wesley.
+In 1784 John Wesley remedied the situation himself by consecration—with the assistance of fellow Anglican priest James Creighton—Thomas Coke to be a superintendent, and appointing him to serve jointly with Francis Asbury in the United States.
+Coke, along with Thomas Vasey and Whatcoat, both of whom had been ordained as elders by Coke, Creighton, and Wesley, set sail to America.

 Coke, Vasey and Whatcoat set out for New York from Bristol on the 28th September 1784.
 The ship was called the "Four Friends" and during the first four days they were sea sick.
 They soon settled into a routine of prayers each morning and evening, with two preaching services on Sundays.
 They spent the evening reading up on the lives of preachers, saints, and divinity.
 At one point a fifteen-foot whale accompanied the ship, on another occasion they caught and ate a dolphin.
 The wind was against them and the journey was difficult with two nights of thunder and lightning.
 The arrived in New York six weeks and thousand miles later on 3 November 1784.

+In December, at the Christmas Conference, Coke, Whatcoat, and Vasey ordained Asbury as a deacon and then an elder.
+They then finally consecrated him to the superintendency on Christmas Day in Baltimore, assisted by Philip William Otterbein of the German Reformed Church of Baltimore.
+Three years later Coke and Asbury assumed the title "Bishop", which did not please John Wesley.

 Ministry in America

 Whatcoat threw himself wholeheartedly into the itinerant Methodist ministry across the thirteen states.
-He accompanied Francis Asbury on long missionary journeys taking him too many parts of the new country.
+He accompanied Francis Asbury on long missionary journeys taking him to many parts of the new country.
 Frequently they were in danger from Native Americans.
-Him and Asbury would often share the preaching, with one speaking in the morning, and the other, in the afternoon.
-He did keep a journal as Asbury had done and Asbury mentions Whatcoat on many occasions.
-His short auto-biography, published after his death records many long journeys and preaching engagements.
+Whatcoat and Asbury would often share the preaching, with one speaking in the morning, and the other in the afternoon.
+He kept a journal as Asbury had done and Asbury mentions Whatcoat on many occasions in his own journal.
+Whatcoat's short auto-biography, published after his death, records many long journeys and preaching engagements.

-At the Annual Methodist Conference held in Baltimore, Maryland in May 1800, Whatcoat was elected the third Bishop of the new church.
-"We had a most blessed time", he recalled, "and much preaching and fervent prayers, and strong exhortation through the city, while the high praises of a gracious God reverberated from street to street, house to house, which greatly alarmed the citizens.
+At the quadrennial Methodist conference held in Baltimore, Maryland in May 1800, Whatcoat was elected the third bishop of the new church.
+"We had a most blessed time," he recalled, "and much preaching and fervent prayers, and strong exhortation through the city, while the high praises of a gracious God reverberated from street to street, house to house, which greatly alarmed the citizens.
 It was thought that not less than two hundred were converted during the sitting of the conference."